Did you have a stuffed animal or blanket growing up? From a young age, we crave comfort.

 I cut a lot of legwear with scissors in those days.
 I wished clothes just worked, feeling great on as they did from a mood-boosting fashion perspective.

 I wasn’t the only one wishing because the apparel industry really took comfort and ran with it in the last 20 years.
-"Gown" today doesn’t actually even feel that soft (yes, I still have it in the back of my bra drawer and once a year test it out) because we’ve had so much softness added to our lives: from ways to make heels comfortable every step, to our high thread count bedding, to the amazing fabrics to clothe our baby.
+We’ve had so much softness added to our lives: from ways to make heels comfortable every step, to our high thread count bedding, to the amazing fabrics to clothe our baby.
 If your mom kept any of your baby clothes, pull them out of the attic trunk and feel.
 We’ve come a long, long way.
 Heck, you wouldn’t put your decades-old romper on your baby for fear it will scratch her!

 It’s table stakes now to offer comfort.
 But we overcompensated.
 Comfort almost went, well, too comfortable.
 It's a way of life.
 Casual Fridays every day.
 Comfort is bra straps hanging out, leggings as pants, and wearing "whatever" out to eat on Saturday night.
 You dressed up to go to Olive Garden!
 Remember that?
 Women vacuumed in heels and weeded the garden in skirts.
 If you’ve done that in the last 10 years, I want you to email me.